ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 ### SElinux

-Selinux options will be installed based on the status of selinux running on the target system.
+Selinux changes will be installed based on the status of selinux running on the target system.

 * `selinux_allow_zabbix_run_sudo`: Default: `False`.
 Enable Zabbix root access on system.